 Science, Technology, Engineering, Arts + Agriculture + Aviation + Aerospace, & Mathematics

 Our mission is to curtail the high school dropout rate and increase degree and/or certificate enrollment among underserved and underrepresented students.
-Since 1999, NCRF has helped over 500,000 students get into college, has given away over 1 million in scholarships and has helped students secure over $1 BILLION in scholarships and grants.
+Since 1999, NCRF has helped over 600,000 students get into college, has given away over 2 million in scholarships and through programs and services, NCRF has helped students secure over $3.3 BILLION in scholarships and grants.